mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

         Tip: Quotes only surround a question when you’re word-for-word quoting something that was said.
 If you’re instead hypothetically *posing* a question, as is the case in the first example, then quotes are not needed.

-    - E. Don’t use a comma to represent vocal pauses
+    - Don’t use a comma to represent vocal pauses.
 Commas serve many purposes, but representing arbitrary pauses in speech is not one of them.
 For example, this is not when you should use a comma:

         - Incorrect: *“It’s a tough day in a man’s life, when he finds out he’s a robot.”*
         - Correct: *“It’s a tough day in a man’s life when he finds out he’s a robot.”*